mroderick/guidelines/release-process/README.md

 Hit **Publish** at the bottom of the release page when done.

-# Merging any Hot Fixes back into master
+# Merging any Bug Fixes back into master

-Because the hot fixes were done on the release branch and then went straight into production, we haven't got them yet in master.
+Because the bug fixes were done on the release branch and then went straight into production, we haven't got them yet in master.
 This means we need to bring them into master by **merging production into master**.

 - Open a PR for **production** (head) into **master** (base). **Do NOT delete the production branch** after merging it into master, as is normally the process when merging feature branches into master.